sanic-org/sanic/guide/content/en/guide/basics/request.md

 .. column::

-    Values that are extracted from the path are injected into the handler as parameters, or more specifically as keyword arguments.
+    Values that are extracted from the path parameters are injected into the handler as argumets, or more specifically as keyword arguments.
 There is much more detail about this in the [Routing section](./routing.md).

 .. column::

     ```python
     @app.route('/tag/<tag>')
     async def tag_handler(request, tag):
+        return text("Tag - {}".format(tag))

+    # or, explicitly as keyword arguments
+    @app.route('/tag/<tag>')
+    async def tag_handler(request, *, tag):
         return text("Tag - {}".format(tag))
     ```